-Saint John Vianney High School requires all students to participate in its Summer Reading program in order to meet the philosophy and goals of the school and to enhance its curricular program.
+Saint John Vianney High School requires students to participate in its Summer Reading program in order to meet the philosophy and goals of the school and to enhance its curricular program.

 Each academic department recommends book titles, and appropriate grade levels for these, for inclusion in the Summer Reading List.
 Students must select two books from their suggested grade level and the students will be tested on these in an essay format within the first few weeks of school.
 Evaluation of the essays follows a “pass/fail” rubric; students do not receive a specific grade on their Summer Reading Essay Tests but must pass these in order to receive credit for their required English course.